 At the time I learned how to code, the federal government was in a shutdown and I had been waiting to hear back from Immigration Services for a year and a half regarding a position I had been working at an Amazon warehouse for almost a year and a half in the interim.
 I knew I had to do something else with my life because I couldn’t keep waiting forever and one of the things that came to me was learning to code.
 My intention at the time wasn’t to find a new career, just to learn a new skill while I waited to hear back, but my passion grew from there.
 Learning to code and going through the Flatiron School curriculum changed me as a person in ways I didn’t know possible.
 I was no longer the same person I was fifteen weeks prior and found I needed something much more challenging as a career.
 I had spent so much time, money, and energy into learning how to code, and I loved doing it as well, that I could no longer settle for anything else.

 You have a tremendous work ethic and ambition working a full time job while job seeking.
-Tell us how you managed both and what you can now reflect and gleam from that experience.
+Tell us how you managed both and what you can now reflect and glean from that experience.

 What was your job search approach and how ultimately did you secure your position?

 My approach was going on LinkedIn and local tech-related Slack groups and searching/applying for open positions more than anything.
 Additionally, I frequented Meet-ups and introduced myself to as many people as I could.
 I found my position through a Flatiron School introduction.
 I did my first phone interview in the parking lot of my workplace on the last day before the Christmas break!
 I worked non-stop on my personal project to get it ready to present in case I received an in-person interview.
 In early January, I went to my in-person interview and I was mostly asked to explain why I made certain decisions on my project.
 I arrived ready for anything.